The 5 best chat roulette

 3. Donut 🍩

 Donut is an entire suite of socializing tools.
-It can roll chat roulettes, post conversation starters in your channels or organizing onboarding of new team members.
+It can roll chat roulettes, post conversation starters in your channels, or organize onboarding of new team members.

 Donut can be used for free with limited features and up to 24 people.
 Regular plans are from $2.00 to $4.00 per user month.